hpdobrica/digital-garden-public/Book - Site Reliability Engineering.md

 - all code to main branch
 - most projects don't deploy main branch directly, but split into a separate branch for releases and then never merge it back into main
 - bug fixes always master first and then cherry pick into release branch (similar to gitlab flow?)
+- investing into release engineering early on in the project is much cheaper than retrofitting the system for it later on

+# 9 - Simplicity

 -